Sailor Moon season 1

-The score was composed by Takanori Arisawa.
-Three pieces of theme music are used for the episodes; one opening theme and two closing themes.
-The opening theme for the whole season is "Moonlight Densetsu" performed by the idol group DALI.
+The season uses four pieces of theme music: one opening theme and two closing themes.
+The opening theme for the whole season is "Moonlight Densetsu" performed by the idol group Dali.
 "Heart Moving", performed by Misae Takamatsu of Sakura Sakura, is used as the ending theme for the first 26 episodes, and "Princess Moon", performed by Ushio Hashimoto, is used for the remainder of the season.
 DIC Entertainment made an English-language version of the Japanese opening theme for its adaptation.